 As a simple rule, all coaching assignments are characterised by four key stages which are consecutive and overlap to a degree.
 Whether the coaching is being done by an external professional coach or an internal coach, it is best practice for the organisation to insist that all coaching follows this four-stage process or similar, adapted of course to suit the organisation:

-- Preparing (shortlisting and selection of the coach by the player).
-This will include a ‘chemistry’ meeting between player and coach to ensure that they both feel that can work effectively and productively with the other
+- Preparing (shortlisting and selection of the coach by the coachee).
+This will include a ‘chemistry’ meeting between the coachee and coach to ensure that they both feel that can work effectively and productively with the other

-- Contracting which should involve the player’s line manager to agree expectations, outcomes and boundaries
+- Contracting should involve the coachee’s line manager to agree on expectations, outcomes, and boundaries

 - Coaching over an agreed period (for example 6-8 sessions over 6-9 months)